-Chicken Pesto Meatballs with Roasted Red Pepper Sauce - a twist on traditional meatballs, these are seasoned with pesto and spinach and a touch of ricotta to keep them light.
+Chicken Pesto Meatballs with Roasted Red Pepper Sauce are seasoned with pesto and spinach and a touch of ricotta to keep them light.
 Jarred roasted red peppers from the pantry lend ease to the sauce.
 A delicious weeknight meal.

 Chicken pesto meatballs are light and tender and are nestled in a sauce of roasted red peppers.
 This sauce is somewhat unexpected but so delicious.
 It's light, not heavy, and pairs beautifully with the chicken meatballs.